Art by Janet L. Snell

 Dog keeps barking and keeps biting at moony sky until Girl gets for Dog what Dog wants.

 Watch Girl tippy-toe over to take moon into her hand.
 Girl hurls moon the length of the sky, a spinning baseball floating above outfield's fence.
-Stars that have burned for billions of years bright enough for all our eyes to see are now wick-snuffed candle stubs, stubbed out by a wind stirred up by moon.
-Constellations rock to and fro in a wake that is made by that water-and-mud-mixed dog that we call Dog.
+Stars burning for billions of years bright enough for all our eyes to see are now wick-snuffed candle stubs, stubbed out by a wind stirred up by moon.
+Constellations rock to and fro in a wake made by that water-and-mud-mixed dog we call Dog.